kawamanza/willjs/README.md

 This utility aims to facilitate the use of WebComponents and JavaScript libraries loaded on the page, ensuring its loading only during the actual need to use.

+## Features

+* Triggers a component's calling, with inclusion of JS-libs on demand.
+* Manages the CSS dependencies of components and its import order.

 ## Public API

 ```javascript